Eijkeyal/Networking-operating-system-Research-and-Report-work/README.md

 - Educators seeking examples of academic or practical reports

 ---
-# 🖥️ Logbook 1: Process Management Research
+# 🖥️ Logbook 1: Windows Server Basic Administration

 ## 🎯 Aim
 To familiarize users with fundamental Windows Server management tasks in a Windows Server environment using both Graphical User Interface (GUI) and PowerShell.